tribhuwan-kumar/Artimux/README.md

 git clone https://github.com/tribhuwan-kumar/Setup-Powershell-Terminal-with-Neovim-and-Oh-My-Posh.git .\AppData\Local\nvim
 ```

-#### After cloning this repository go to cloned directory & run `setUp.py` file.
+#### After cloning this repository go to the cloned directory & run `Setup.py` file.
 Make sure that `Python 3.12.0` has installed in your computer.

 <hr>